-Over the last couple of months, the Family Connection has discussed the problems that power, permissiveness, and compromise create in our relationships.
+Over the last couple of months, the “The P.E.T.
+Connection” has discussed the problems that power, permissiveness, and compromise create in our relationships.
 We have seen that all three of these approaches to resolving conflict can cause hurt feelings, anger, resentment, mistrust, sadness, and frustration.

 We also closely examined Dr. Gordon’s No-Lose Conflict Resolution, Method III, the problem-solving alternative to Method I (Authoritarian), Method II (Permissive) and Compromise.
 Instead of creating feelings of resentment, frustration, anger, or sadness, Method III creates a safe environment in which all parties involved in a conflict work together to meet everyone’s needs, in turn, resolving the conflict.

 Most of the time, Method I, Method II and Compromise begin immediately with the parent and child (or other) trying to impose, sell or trade solutions.
 Step 1–Defining Needs–sets Method III apart from Method I, Method II and Compromise.